3. Not filling out the special circumstances form

 The special circumstances form is available from your financial aid office.
-It’s there so you can report special reasons why the FAFSA isn’t an accurate statement of your current finances.
+It's there so you can report special reasons why the FAFSA renewal form isn't an accurate statement of your current finances.

 Here are a few reasons why your form could be inaccurate: you got married since filling out the form and are now considered an independent student, you had a costly medical expense, or you or your family’s income decreased—this is especially relevant if you quit your job or reduced your hours to go back to school.

 4. Failure to name a transfer school

 Every school you’re thinking about attending should be listed on the form.
 If you don’t name a school you may transfer to, that school will think you don’t want any financial aid.
 The same goes for a community college or summer program you might attend.

 You may even be able to use financial aid to cover expenses for studying at a school overseas.
 Talk to your school’s financial aid office to learn more about the type of aid for which you’re eligible and the process of obtaining it based on the program you’re enrolled in.

 5. Thinking you couldn’t get financial aid because you didn’t last year